What Is Functional Training?

 4. Functional Training Provides Better Mobility and Coordination

-Having good mobility means you’re able to perform movement patterns without restrictions.
-You have a wide range of motion and the neuromuscular control and strength to achieve the movement.
-In functional training, your body practices working together.
+Having good mobility means you're able to perform movement patterns without restrictions.
+You have a wide range of motion, and the neuromuscular control and strength to achieve the movement.
+In functional training, your body practises working together.
 This enhances body awareness and coordination, resulting in better overall mobility.

 5. Functional Training Keeps Things Interesting

-If you’re bored of bicep curls followed by sit-ups, bench press, squats, and barbell deadlifts, you might be interested in functional training.
+If you're bored of bicep curls followed by sit-ups, bench presses, squats and barbell deadlifts, you might be interested in functional training.
 Moving weight around in the gym for a given number of sets and repetitions can get very … repetitive.
 Why not try something different?

 Here are some examples of unique functional exercises: